Roger Clarke's Web-Site

 The research commenced with problem identification and motivation, followed by definition of the objectives.
 This laid the foundation for design and development of the artefact.
 The approach adopted to the later phases was to consider a real-world case and demonstrate that the use of the method would have been likely to identify in advance the problems that arose in the case, and hence would have avoided harm and protected investment.

 The paper commences with a brief review of the fields of big data and data analytics, sufficient to provide a basis for the analysis that follows.
-Representations of the data analytics business process are identified in [text-books and?] the academic literature.
+Representations of the data analytics business process are identified in text-books and the academic literature.
 The risks arising from data analytics activities are then considered, and techniques for identifying and addressing those risks are identified.
 Refinements to the conventional business process are proposed that enable data analytics to be conducted in a responsible manner.
 An initial evaluation of the proposed process is performed, by applying it to a case study.

-It is useful to distinguish categories of purpose to which big data analytics may be applied.
+When considering how to manage data analytics activities, it is useful to distinguish categories of purpose to which big data analytics may be applied.
 See Table 1.
 Hypothesis testing involves quite different approaches from the drawing of inferences about populations, and from the construction of profiles.
 Further, whereas those three categories relate to populations, several other functions to which data analytics can be applied relate to individuals.

 After Clarke (2017), Table 1